Team and Partners

 The DHS Program has earned a worldwide reputation for collecting and disseminating accurate, nationally representative data on fertility, family planning, maternal and child health, gender, HIV/AIDS, malaria, and nutrition.

 The DHS Program is funded by the U.S. Agency for International Development (USAID).
 Contributions from other donors, as well as funds from participating countries, also support surveys.
-The project is implemented by ICF International.
+The project is implemented by ICF.

-Since September 2013, ICF International has been partnering with seven internationally experienced organizations to expand access to and use of the DHS data:
+Since September 2013, ICF has been partnering with six internationally experienced organizations to expand access to and use of the DHS data:

 - Johns Hopkins Bloomberg School of Public Health/Center for Communication Programs

 - Believes that the ultimate purpose of collecting data is its use in policy formation, program planning, and monitoring and evaluation.